 \end{proof}

-\begin{lemma} For $-1<2h\om^2<0$, there exists one and only one $z$-symmetric brake orbit $\xi_{bz}(t)$ besides $\xi_0(t)$ inside $\mathcal{M}$, moreover, $\xi_{bz}(t)$ and $\xi_0(t)$ forms a hopf link. \end{lemma} \begin{proof} Assume $\xi(t)$ is a brake orbit.
-It also a $z$-symmetric orbit only when $p_{r}(t_1)=0$.
-By lemma \ref{lemma:relationship pr r}, we get the unique root $r(0)=\frac{\om}{\sqrt{-2h}}$.
+\begin{lemma} For $-1<2h\om^2<0$, there exists one and only one $z$-symmetric brake orbit $\xi_{bz}(t)$ besides $\xi_0(t)$ inside $\mathcal{M}$, moreover, $\xi_{bz}(t)$ and $\xi_0(t)$ forms a Hopf link. \end{lemma} \begin{proof} Assume $\xi(t)$ is a brake orbit.
+It is also a $z$-symmetric orbit if and only if $p_{r}(t_1)=0$.
+By Lemma \ref{lemma:relationship pr r}, we get the unique root $r(0)=\frac{\om}{\sqrt{-2h}}$.
 So there exists one and only one $z$-symmetric brake orbit $\xi_{bz}(t)$ besides $\xi_0(t)$ within $\mathcal{M}$.
-Due to these two orbits linked together exactly once, they formed a hopf link. \end{proof} \begin{remark} The orbit $\xi_{bz}(t)$ corresponds to a circular solution of \eqref{eq:spacial kepler Ham1} with angular momentum $\om$ about $z$-axis. \end{remark}
+Due to these two orbits linked together exactly once, they form a Hopf link. \end{proof} \begin{remark} The orbit $\xi_{bz}(t)$ corresponds to a circular solution of \eqref{eq:spacial kepler Ham1} with angular momentum $\om$ about the $z$-axis. \end{remark}